johnfds-8/30-React-Projects/README.md

-## Master React JS with These 30 Practice Problems
+## Master React JS with These 30 Practice Problems.

 [1.Hello World](././1-HelloWorld) =>